SwagLyrics/SwagLyrics-discord-bot/README.md

 # Swaglyrics-discord-bot
-A implementation of swaglyrics into discord bot.
+An implementation of swaglyrics into a discord bot.
 When you listen to music on spotify, this bot will print you the lyrics.
 All automatic!

 # Usage

-Simply type `$swaglyrics` and let the magic happens!
+Simply type `$swaglyrics` and let the magic happen!

 For specified lyrics, type `$swaglyrics <song> <artist>`